xaitax/TotalRecall/README.md

 ## What is Windows Recall?

-On May, 20th [2024 Microsoft announced it's new Copilot+ PCs](https://blogs.microsoft.com/blog/2024/05/20/introducing-copilot-pcs/) running on ARM architecture.
+On May, 20th [2024 Microsoft announced its new Copilot+ PCs](https://blogs.microsoft.com/blog/2024/05/20/introducing-copilot-pcs/) running on ARM architecture.

 With this, they also announced Windows Copilot+ Recall which will be released on 18.
 June 2024.